OfficeDev/m365-msteams-northwind-app-samples/lab-instructions/aad/MessagingExtension.md

 ![Teams App Camp](../../assets/code-lab-banner.png)

-## Extend teams application with Messaging Extension
+## Extend Teams application with Messaging Extension

 This lab is part of extending app capabilities for your teams app which begins with a Northwind Orders core application using the `AAD` path.
 The [core app](../../src/create-core-app/aad/A03-after-apply-styling/) is the boilerplate application with which you will do this lab.